ernstlab/ChromGene/README.md

 --verbose [verbose; default: False]
 ```

 Second, run ChromHMM on the binary files, passing the model file and binaries deposited into `out_dir`.
-The argument `total_num_states` should be (num_mixtures * num_states) + 1.
+The argument `total_num_states` should be (num_mixture components * num_states) + 1.
 The latest version of ChromHMM can be downloaded at https://ernstlab.biolchem.ucla.edu/ChromHMM/.
 The following command and flags should be used:
 ```
 java -jar -mx24000M  path/to/ChromHMM.jar LearnModel \
 -b 200 \